autoplot/documentation/javadoc/org/autoplot/dom/DomNodeController.md

+# org.autoplot.dom.DomNodeController

-# org.autoplot.dom.DomNodeControllerBase class for controller objects that are responsible for managing a node.
+Base class for controller objects that are responsible for managing a node.

-DomNodeController( org.autoplot.dom.DomNode node )
+# DomNodeController( org.autoplot.dom.DomNode node )

 ***